jon-jacky/Piety/scripts/demo.md

-The *edsel* display editor has the *[wyshka](../shells/wyshka.py)* shell built-in, so you can use the Python command line without exiting the editor, by prefixing each Python command with an exclamation point, or by typing just an exclamation point on the command line by itself to switch to a Python command prompt.
-Switch back to the editor prompt by typing just a colon on the Python command line.
+The *edsel* display editor has the *[wyshka](../shells/wyshka.py)* shell built-in, so you can use the Python command line without exiting the editor, by prefixing each Python command at the editor command prompt with an exclamation point, or by typing just an exclamation point on the editor command line by itself to switch to a Python command line.
+The *wyshka* Python prompt has just two darts, *>>*, to distinguish it from the standard Python prompt.
+Exit *wyshka* and return to the editor command line by typing just a colon at the *>>* prompt on the Python command line.

-Some interesting Python commands to type at the *Python* command prompt.
+Some interesting Python commands to try:

  - *piety.tasks()* - show information about tasks